 The Bishop of London consecrated the first 48 acres in January 1833, and the first funeral was conducted a week later.
 Boardroom dramas saw Carden excluded from the company he founded, but Kensal Green went on to weather financial crises, changing fashions, even wartime bombing, to become a national necropolis of the great and the good, a valued local institution, and a heritage site of international importance.

-Kensal Green boasts some 140 Grade I, II* and II Listed buildings and monuments on the National Heritage List for England.
+Kensal Green boasts over 150 Grade I, II and II buildings and monuments on the National Heritage List for England.
 The magnificent Anglican Chapel is listed at Grade I and the Dissenters' Chapel at II..

 Despite an architectural competition won by the Gothic designs of Henry Edward Kendall, the Company eventually awarded the contract to the Neo-Classical designs of John Griffith of Finsbury, an active member of the Company who eventually became its Director.

 Kensal Green's funerary monuments represent every shade of taste, fashion and materials from the solid classicism of the Birkbeck and Paul family mausolea to the Gothic extravagance of Capt.
 Charles Spencer Ricketts and the 7th Viscount Strangford, by way of the Mughal tradition of Daboda Dewajee, the miniature art gallery of William Mulready RA, the 'Old Armchair' of composer Henry Russell, the broken-down circus horse of equestrian Alfred Cooke, and the utter originality of the Ducrow, Casement and Molyneux family monuments, as well as several handsome modern memorials by various artists.